mboynes/super-cpt/readme.txt

 == To-Do ==

 1. Add better support for multiple fields for one meta key
-2. Add ability to easily include custom icons
-3. Add easy RSS feeds, e.g. in fields array, a parameter might be `'rss' => 'PubDate'` to prefer that field's data over the post's publication date.
+2. Add easy RSS feeds, e.g. in fields array, a parameter might be `'rss' => 'PubDate'` to prefer that field's data over the post's publication date.
-4. I18n updates
+3. Add file field type